iklein99/homebridge-smartthings/README.md

 require a lot of work to install.
 It will discover devices automatically as well as unregister devices that are removed from your smarttthings network.
 This is currently under development.

+## Fixed in version 1.3.2
+Motion detector was always returning motion after 1.3.1
 ## Fixed in version 1.3.1
 If motion sensor becomes unresponsive, the plugin would cause Smartthings to restart.
 This has been fixed.